0xNazgul/fuzzydefi/protocols/tombfinance/README.md

 3. Remaining 59_500 `TSHARE` are allocated for incentivizing Liquidity Providers in two shares pools for 12 months

 ## **TBONDS Token**:
 During reduction phase/deflationary phase or when `TOMB` price falls below 1 `FTM`.
 Users can burn supply themselves and profit when the price goes back above the peg.
-In doing so the user recieves `TBOND` tokens.
+In doing so the user receives `TBOND` tokens.
 Users can then redeem their `TBOND`s for `TOMB` with a bonus multiplier starting once the price is above 1.

 * Available for purchase in the Pit R (bonus multiplier) can be calculated in the formula as shown below:
     * `R=1+[(TOMB(​twapprice)−1)∗coeff)]`